logaretm/vee-validate/docs/src/templates/markdown/advanced/backend.md

 ## [Backend Validation](#backend-example)

-You might need to also use your Laravel/Express or whatever backend as your validation provider for numerous reasons, like checking if an email is unique since it is hard to implement on the client-side, we can acheive this using a custom rule and the `reasoning` feature:
+You might need to also use your Laravel/Express or whatever back-end as your validation provider for numerous reasons, like checking if an email is unique since it is hard to implement on the client-side, we can achieve this using a custom rule and the `reasoning` feature:

 ```js
 import axios from 'axios'; // great ajax library.